vladimirvaca/happy-chat-be/README.md

 This is a project that uses the NestJS framework and WebSockets to create a chat application.
 It allows users **create accounts, login, create chat rooms, and send messages** to each other in real-time.

-For this we use the following technologies:
+For this I use the following technologies:
 - **NestJS**
 - **Bcrypt**
 - **Socket.IO** for real-time communication